What is Fethiye in Turkey like?

 Every Tuesday, a fantastic market takes place in the heart of Fethiye.
 A wide variety of locally grown fruits and vegetables, leather goods, dried herbs, spices, and clothes are available at the market.

 There is a mall nearby in the Tasyaka region as well.
 It is a two-story, contemporary centre.
 It’s fantastic for shoppers, including designer and shoe stores.
 Additionally, there is a grocery and a food court with a variety of fast food restaurants.

 The lanes in Paspatur’s old town are filled with traditional-style stores, creating a charming atmosphere.
 Selling handmade rugs, Turkish ceramics, glass mosaic lamps, and other traditional Turkish products.
 In Fethiye, there are several fascinating historical sites to see and explore.

 A trip to Kayakoy is essential.
 The Ghost Village, also called by that name, is accessible from Fethiye in about 30 minutes by local dolmus.
 For a nominal fee, visitors can access the Greek ruins, where they can marvel at the beautiful schools, churches, and 500 or so abandoned homes.
 Visit one of the restaurants for a classic meal and a refreshing drink for refreshments.

 Lycian Rock Tombs

-Another fantastic site to visit is the Lycian Rock Tombs.
-These tombs are carved into the cliffs overlooking the bay.
-It is a bit of an uphill climb but you can always see them by boat on a boat trip.
+The Lycian Rock Tombs are yet another outstanding location to explore.
+These graves have been carved into the cliffs above the bay.
+Although it is a bit of a hike, you can always see them from a boat when on a boat tour.

-Take a walk along the harbour, where you will find plenty of fine waterfront restaurants offering a wide variety of dishes from steaks to traditional Turkish dishes.
-Perfect for a nice romantic dinner for two as you watch the amazing sunsets.
+Take a stroll down the harbour, where you’ll come across many elegant waterfront eateries serving everything from steaks to traditional Turkish fare.
+Ideal for a romantic dinner for two while taking in the breathtaking sunsets.